Abdulmohsen Al-Qasim

 Abdulmohsen Al-Qasim (عبد المحسن القاسم) is a Saudi Islamic scholar, imam, preacher, and author.

 Life

 Birth

 Abdulmohsen ibn Muhammad bin Abdul Rahman Al-Qasim was born in Mecca, in 1967, while his father was residing there to oversee the printing of Fatawa Shaykh al-Islam Ibn Taymiyyah.

 Family

 Father

 Al-Qasim's Father Muhammad bin Abdur Rahman, was among the senior students of Shaykh Muhammad Ibn Ibrahim Al Ash-Shaykh – Mufti of Saudi Arabia during his era.
-His father worked as a teacher in the faculty of Uṣūl Ad-Dīn in the department of Islamic Creed at Imam Mohammad Ibn Saud Islamic University.
+His father worked as a teacher in the faculty of Uṣūl ad-Dīn in the department of Islamic Creed at Imam Mohammad Ibn Saud Islamic University.
 He also has compiled the religious verdicts (fatwa) and correspondence of his teacher Muḥammad Ibn Ibrahim Al Ash-Shaykh and has authored many other books.

-Grand. father
+Grandfather

 Al-Qasim's grandfather, Abdul Rahman bin Muhammad bin Qasim, was an Islamic scholar and author of many written works.